tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 **Problems:**

 - 95% of developers have no idea how it works and therefore fail interviews.
-- We have to upper case first letter of the function so we know it requires `new` to work!
+- If `userCreator` is run directly, the `this` would point to the global object.
+We have to upper case first letter of the function so we know it requires `new` to work!

 ### 8.10.
 The class Keyword

 **Solution 4: The `class` ‘syntactic sugar’**

+- 'Syntactic sugar' means the way the codes looks is different but the behaviour is the same.
 - We’re writing our shared methods separately from our object ‘constructor’ itself (off in the `userCreator.prototype` object).
 - Other languages let us do this all in one place.
 ES2015 lets us do so too.